liaorongfan/DeepPersonality/README.md

 Each video in both datasets is labelled with the Big-Five personality traits.

-To meet various requirements from different models or experiments, we first extract all frames from a video and then extract all face images from each full frame, termed as face frames.
+To meet various requirements from different models or experiments, we extract raw audio file and all frames from a video and then extract all face images from each full frame, termed as face frames.

 **Please find the process methods in [dataset preparation](datasets/README.md).**
 ## Usage for reproducing reproted experiments